sombriks/no-rollback-from-here/no-rollback-java/README.md

 ## Noteworthy

+- The h2 database is the only one not depending on testcontainers.
-- db2 and oracle can be tricky.
+- Big tech engines like db2, mssql and oracle can be tricky.
+They shouldn't, any software architect will choose anything else if they can't easily attest the engine capabilities.
-- i was temped to add a logging library but the challenge is to bear zero deps.
+- I was temped to add a logging library but the challenge is to bear zero deps.
-- bld is cool but i had to customize the project because this weird layout.
+- ~~Bld is cool but i had to customize the project because this weird layout~~.
+  Ok skill issue, fixed, bld is fantastic.
+- Publish maven packages on github is dead simple, just have the proper authentication credentials and you're good.
+The docs should have a TL;DR; with just that.
+- Consume the package, however, will demand similar setup, people not acquainted with private repos might get trouble on that part.

 ## Roadmap